dlsucomet/MLResources/MLReferenceList.md

 *Managed by the DLSU Machine Learning Group*

 ## Mathematical Background for Machine Learning
-* [(CMU 10-606) Mathematical Background for Machine Learning](https://www.youtube.com/playlist?list=PL7y-1rk2cCsAqRtWoZ95z-GMcecVG5mzA) *\[Prerequisite: Some background on statistics and probability, linear algebra, calculus, and multivariate calculus\]*
+* [(CMU 10-606) Mathematical Background for Machine Learning](https://www.youtube.com/playlist?list=PL7y-1rk2cCsAqRtWoZ95z-GMcecVG5mzA) - Great offering from Carnegie Mellon University.
+Teaches the mathematical foundations needed to explore Machine Learning as a discipline of study.
+Highly recommended for people who want to get into ML.
+While previous experience on the subjects are helpful, they are not thoroughly required.
+Coding experience is needed to implement the course materials. *\[Prerequisite: Some background on statistics and probability, linear algebra, calculus, and multivariate calculus will be helpful.\]*

 ## Introduction to Machine Learning